What is an Operational amplifier (Op-Amp) ?

 Op Amp is a short name for operational amplifiers.
 It amplifies the difference between two input terminals and forces the output terminal to reflect the amplified voltage.
 In electronics, it is used for addition, subtraction, integration, differentiation, logarithms, gain, buffer (to amplify power), etc. That is how the name “operational” is justified.

-Most common op-amps have three signal terminals and two power terminals.
-Signal terminals include an inverting input terminal (Vim), a non-inverting input terminal (Vip), and an output terminal (Vout).
+Most common op-amps have two input terminals (inverting and non-inverting terminal), one output terminal and two power terminals.
 Power terminals are VCC and VEE.
 The simplest form of relationship between the input and output is:

 Op-amps are a fundamental building block in analog electronic design, and their versatility and predictable behavior make them essential in applications ranging from audio amplification to instrumentation and control systems.